amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/documents/handcoded-examples.md

 Hand-coded SignalGP programs, useful for task/intuition validation.

-## Repeated Signal Task
+## Signal-counting Task

-To validate that memory-based solutions are possible in our SignalGP representation, we handcoded memory-based solutions for each of two-signal, four-signal, eight-signal, and sixteen-signal repeated signal environments.
+To validate that memory-based solutions are possible in our SignalGP representation, we handcoded memory-based solutions for each of two-signal, four-signal, eight-signal, and sixteen-signal versions of the signal-counting task.

 These solutions are most not the most efficient implementations.